Arts In Context Electives

 In this course we examine some of the ways that Christian biblical narratives have appeared in late twentieth-century and early twenty-first century Hollywood movies, looking in particular at films such as The Matrix (1999),The Passion of the Christ(2004),Jesus Christ Superstar(1973),The Shawshank Redemption(1994),The Omen (1976),Children of Men (2006), and The Book of Eli (2010).
 What are the overt and subtle ways that these films seek to interpret and employ biblical texts?
 Why do they draw upon the texts they do and read them as they read them?
 What can cinematic interpretations of biblical texts reveal to us about how these texts are used in broader U.S. culture, especially to crystallize and reflect certain political, economic, ethnic, racial, sexual, and social parameters of U.S. cultures?
 How does an awareness of this scriptural dimension in a work of "popular culture" affect our interpretation of both the film and the scriptural text's meanings?
 How do varying interpretations of biblical texts help us to understand cinematic meaning?
 By assuming that we can read both biblical texts and films in multiple and contradictory ways, this class can use film as the occasion for interpreting, analyzing, and debating the meanings, cultural functions, and affective responses generated by biblical narratives in film.
 Finally, this course asks us to analyze the implications of ways in which we read texts and films.
 For this interdisciplinary course we will read selected biblical and extra-canonical texts, including selections from canonical and non-canonical gospels, the letters of Paul, and the book of Revelation, but our focus will be on the way that movies (and the people who make them and watch them) make meaning out of these biblical texts. [ more ]

-In this interdisciplinary course we will focus on issues of language and identity in the contemporary cultural production and lived experience of various Latina/o/x communities.
-As such, how are cultural values and material conditions expressed through Latina/o/x language and literature?
-How does Latina/o/x identity challenge traditional notions of the relationship between language, culture, and nation?
-In what ways might Latina/o/x literary and linguistic practices serve as tools for social change?
-Departing from an overview of common linguistic ideologies, we will examine code-switching or Spanglish, bilingual education, linguistic public policy, the English Only movement, and Latina/o/x linguistic attitudes and creative responses.
+In this interdisciplinary course we focus on questions of language and identity in the contemporary cultural production and lived experience of various Latinx communities.
+We consider the following questions and more: In what ways does Spanish shift as it crosses over to the US from Latin America and the Caribbean?
+How does Latinx identity challenge traditional notions of the relationship between language, culture, and nation?
+How does careful attention to language elucidate the dynamics of gender and sexuality in the Latinx community?
+How are cultural values and material conditions expressed through Latinx linguistic practices?
+In what ways might Latinx literary and linguistic practices serve as tools for social change?
+Departing from an overview of common linguistic ideologies, we will examine code-switching or Spanglish, bilingual education, linguistic public policy, the English Only movement, and Latinx linguistic attitudes and creative responses to linguistic colonialism.
 In addition to a consideration of language and identity grounded in sociolinguistics, anthropolitical linguistics, Latinx studies, and cultural studies, we will survey a variety of literary genres including memoir, novel, and poetry.
-Both directly and/or indirectly, these texts address Latina/o/x language politics, as well as the broader themes of power, community, ethno-racial identity, gender, sexuality, class, and hybridity. [ more ]
+Both directly and/or indirectly, these texts address Latinx language politics, as well as the broader themes of power, difference, and hybridity. [ more ]

 American art is often looked at as a provincial version of the real thing--i.e., European art--and found wanting.
 This course examines American architecture, painting, and sculpture on its own terms, in the light of the social, ideological and economic forces that shaped it.
 Special attention will be paid to such themes as the Puritan legacy and attitudes toward art; the making of art in a commercial society; and the tension between the ideal and the real in American works of art. [ more ]